 1. Experience.
 Make no mistake, this should be the most important factor.
 After all, you want a skilled criminal defense attorney if you are charged with a crime; you want a trial attorney with a firm grasp on family law if you are litigating custody of your children.
 During your initial consultation, ask the attorney about their experience with your particular issue.
 If they say “none” or avoid answering the question, that should raise a red flag.

 2. Confidence.
 Having a lawyer with confidence fighting on your behalf is a critical factor in achieving success.
 This attribute usually goes hand-in-hand with experience—the more confident the attorney, the more experienced they tend to be.

 3. Cost.
 Not all great trial lawyers are expensive.
 Nevertheless, when considering the fee amount, you want to also consider the financial impact on you and your family.
 If the fee will create financial crisis, consider other options.
-Hence the value of free initial consultations and flat fees or reasonable payment plans.

 4. Compassion.
 Try and analyze the attorney’s level of compassion for your situation.
 A caring attorney is superior; if the attorney appears unsympathetic, that may translate into a lackluster effort.

 5. Location.
 If you live or work nearby, it is easier to maintain a close relationship with your attorney.
 Also, if your attorney practices in the locality where your case is pending, they are more likely to be familiar with the Judge’s in the locality—this familiarity is often vital to success.

 6. Your Goals.
 Address your goals with the attorney during your initial consultation.
 Ask them how they can help you reach those goals and whether the goals are feasible.